sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 ## Team formation

-In a small (30 ish) group, this seems to be easily done with little to no hastle.
+In a small (30-ish) group, this seems to be easily done with little to no hassle.
 Folks can just shout out, or, co-ordinate via issues (preferable for remote folks).

 ## Introducing documentation & help mechanisms